patoline/patoline/src/glr/doc/doc.typ

 be used when they match newline.

-Otherwise, you may read yourself the input buffer using the ``Input.read`` function.
-Here is for instance a blank function parsing at most one newline and all blank caractere:
+Otherwise, you may read yourself the input buffer using the ##Input.read## function.
+Here is for instance a blank function parsing at most one newline and all blank characters:

 ### OCaml "blank1.ml"
 let blank =